syedgalib/vs-code-extension-php-getter-and-setter/README.md

 # PHP Getter & Setter

-## Keybord shortcuts for inserting getter and setter
+## Keyboard shortcuts for inserting getter and setter

 The snippets has clipboard support, so any coppied text will be used as the property name in the inserted code.